shruthiyk/Computer-Systems/Assignment5_Memory/README.md

 TODO Please edit the following information in your assignment

-- Name:
+- Name:Shruthi Kulkarni
 - How many hours did it take you to complete this assignment?
-30 hours
+24 hours
 - Did you collaborate with any other students/TAs/Professors? -
 - Did you use any external resources?
 (Cite them below)